 |Driving ( Kathmandu >> Jiri ) Hiking ( Jiri >> Chordung Cheese Factory )

 |21st March - 22nd March, 2015

 |Binod Rai, Pramesh Gautam, Pramil Poudel, Praveen Shrestha, Ramesh Dhoju, Ritesh Shakya, Sabanam Lakhey, Saroj Ghorasaini, Saroj Neupane, Shradha Shrestha, Simoli Desai, Sujal Shakya, Sunil Lamichane, Vivek Kar Shakya

 |Vivek Kar Shakya, Simoli Desai

 |Arati Shilpakar, Kanchan Raj Pandey

 The uphill way slowly led us in between of all red rhododendron mountains.

 Shradha Shrestha Our destination was Jiri, where I had never been to.
 I always wanted to visit such type of places as Jiri has already earned a name for itself "The Switzerland of Nepal".
 Though I was unable to go with my teammates, I was lucky enough to get a chance to go with the Squad D Team.
 And in the same time I got a chance to know the other team members as well.
 Our journey began from Deerwalk Complex.
 It was a Saturday morning as we arrived at Deerwalk Complex at 6:00 AM.
 We enjoyed the trip by playing antakshree as always and also cracking jokes.
 I found all the members of the hike much friendly and comfortable.
 I didn’t feel that I was going on a trip with another team.
 After travelling almost two hours, we had breakfast at khanwa.
 It was a very long distance from Kathmandu to Jiri, i.e.184 km and it takes almost 6 to 8 hours by bus.
 As we saw some glimpse of a snow-capped mountain on the way, we took some pictures by stopping the van.
 That was a very beautiful view.

 About 133 kilometers from Kathmandu, Charikot provides a spectacular mountain view of Gaurishankar.

+About 133 kilometers from Kathmandu, Charikot provides a spectacular mountain view of Gaurishankar.
+We had lunch there as we all were so much hungry.
+The highway to Jiri is famous for the environment friendly approach adopted during its design, construction and maintenance.
+After a long travel, we finally reached Jiri at 3:30 PM.
+Jirels, one of the unique ethnic groups of Nepal reside here.
 Jiri, in fact, is one of the major starting points for the mountain trek to the Mount Everest region.
 We took a rest as New Everest Lodge but also we wanted to make sure we had plenty of time to get to the Chordung Cheese Factory before it got dark.
 The Chordung Cheese Factory is located at an altitude of 2633 meters.
 After a long hike, we reached our destination at around 5:30.
 But unfortunately, it cannot get cheese there because of the off season.
 The workers of the factory welcomed us.
 We could have got a chance to see the workings inside the factory.
 After seeing the beautiful view from there we returned back to the hotel.
 The next morning, we woke up early and visited some famous places of Jiri such as the Gumba, Jireshor Mandir and we bought some local cheese of yak available there and had a breakfast.
 Then we decided to return back to Kathmandu although there’s a lot of distance to travel.
 There, Dolkha Township is a famous roofless temple of Dolkha Bhimsen.
 Time was of the essence as it always is, we hurried back as we had to reach Kathmandu by the end of the day.
 Jiri is the place like no other; its abundant beauty will win your heart.
 It was one of the unforgettable moments of my life from deerwalk.